eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 In such a case, as suggested in [RFC_ASL], decoy entries can be added to the list to obfuscate the real number of referenced PIDs, attestations, or WUAs.

+#### 6.1.4 Requirements to be added (likely) to Topic 10

+##### REQUIREMENT 17

+After issuing a PID, attestation, or WUA a PID provider, Attestation Provider or Wallet Provider SHALL discard the values of all unique elements, including at least the ones mentioned in requirement 1 above, as well as any timestamps, as soon as they are no longer needed.
+The Provider SHALL NOT communicate these values to any other party inside or outside the EUDI Wallet ecosystem.

 ### 6.2 High-Level Requirements to be deleted